qiime2/docs/source/tutorials/pd-mice.rst

      --m-metadata-column genotype \
      --o-visualization ./ancom_genotype.qzv

-When you open the ANCOM visualizations, you'll see a `volcano plot`_ on top which relates the ANCOM W statistical to the CLR (center log transform) for the groups.
-The W statistic is the number of tests whether the ratio between a given pair of ASVs is significant at the test threshold (typically FDR-adjusted p < 0.05).
+When you open the ANCOM visualizations, you'll see a `volcano plot`_ on top, which relates the ANCOM W statistic to the CLR (center log transform) for the groups.
+The W statistic is the number of ANCOM subhypotheses that have passed for each individual taxon, indicating that the ratios of that taxon’s relative abundance to the relative abundances of ``W`` other taxa were detected to be significantly different (typically FDR-adjusted p < 0.05).
 Because differential abundance in ANCOM is based on the ratio between tests, it does not produce a traditional p-value.

 .. question::